 Nevada insurance fraud charges are generally prosecuted in three situations:

-- A person makes false representations about a fact material to applications for insurance coverage to get benefits or a lower premium;
+- You make false representations about a fact material to applications for insurance coverage to get benefits or a lower premium;

-- A person makes false claims to obtain benefits from an insurance policy he/she is not entitled to; or
+- You make false claims to obtain benefits from an insurance policy you are not entitled to; or

-- A person lies in order to deny benefits and payouts to insurance claim beneficiaries who might otherwise be entitled to them1
+- You lie in order to deny benefits and payouts to insurance claim beneficiaries who might otherwise be entitled to them1

-Insurance fraud is an “intent crime.”2 Therefore, people who make innocent mistakes on their applications or unknowingly give false information are not guilty of fraud.
+Insurance fraud is an “intent crime.”2 Therefore, you are not guilty of fraud if you make innocent mistakes on your applications or unknowingly give false information.

 2. How is insurance fraud investigated and prosecuted?